-(ii) "Why can't a job-creating initiative in the non-traded sector get grants on the same scale as manufacturing?"
+Q.2 "Why can't a job-creating initiative in the non-traded sector get grants on the same scale as manufacturing?"

-These are not easy questions to answer and, in attempting to do so, one must beware of the temptation to rationalize elements of existing policy which may be the matter of legitimate debate.
+These are not easy questions to answer and, in attempting to do so, one must beware of the temptation to rationalise elements of existing policy which may be the matter of legitimate debate.
 But it is a serious weakness of the existing methodology that it cannot provide a satisfactory answer to either question.

 The key to answering such questions is to take account of the fact that Government has revenue requirements for purposes outside the scope of industrial policy.
-These include covering the cost of various public and social services, and servicing its debt.
-As a result, distorting taxation is imposed on various forms of economic activity.26 The puzzles implied by the above questions may simply reflect the tax distortion.
+These include covering the cost of various public and social services - health, education, roads and so on - and servicing its debt.
+As a result, distorting taxation is imposed on various forms of economic activity - and the higher the tax rates, the more severe the distortion.31 In large part, the puzzles implied by questions Q.1 and Q.2 above simply reflect the tax distortion.